gacela-project/gacela-project.com/content/docs/bootstrap.md

 ```

 In our current example (using Symfony) we want to use the doctrine service from the `kernel.container` and not just "a new
 one".
-A new one wouldn't have all services and stuff already define as the original one would have.
+A new one wouldn't have all services and stuff already defined as the original one would have.

-> Extra: using the `fn() => ...` as value when doing `addMappingInterface()` is to delay the execution of getContainer()
-> till later when is really needed as a "lazy loading".
+> Extra: using the `fn() => ...` as value when doing `addMappingInterface()` allows us to delay the execution of getContainer() to when it is really needed i.e. "lazy loading".